Updated: Sep 11

 Gratitude Leads to Loving Your Body More

 Second, express some gratitude towards each part of your body for what it does.
 This can be hard, especially if you have a chronic illness or pain that doesn’t seem to remit for very long.
 However, it’s essential to also acknowledge the parts of you that work in the parts of you that are helpful.
-You might start with your feet and thank them for holding you up or from moving you from point A to point B.
+You might start with your feet and thank them for holding you up or from moving you from point A to point B. Alternatively, you can find a part of your body that is working the way you want it to, and thank it for all the things it allows you to do.

 If you’re in a wheelchair and you don’t use your feet, thank them for being there and for completing your legs.
 You can find at least one thing to be thankful for each part of your body, even those parts that have pain or disability.